mcode/pims/README.md

 # Pharmacy Information Management System

+### `npm install`

+This will install all of the application's dependency listed in the `package.json`

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:5050) to view it in the browser.
+Open [http://localhost:5050](http://localhost:5050) to view it in the browser.
 This will start the front-end and back-end component of pims.

 ### `npm run build`